 Social selling is a way of using social media to communicate directly with prospects.
 These low-cost but equally effective to traditional sales strategies allow salespeople to guide potential clients in completing the sales process.
 We asked experts and searched top blogs for social selling tips that help boost sales and improve your bottom line.

-Here are 25 expert social selling tips from the pros.
+Here are 25 expert lead generation and social selling tips from the pros.

 1. Commit to the Process ― Wins Come Later